Overview

 - Planning permission for the redevelopment of East Oxford Community Centre was given in December 2020

-- Following the Covid-19 pandemic, demolition to clear the way for the new community centre started in May 2023
+- Demolition to clear the way for the new community centre started in May 2023 - Watch 'East Oxfordshire Community Centre Demolition Timelapse' on YouTube (30 seconds)

 - Oxford City Council approved further investment in East Oxford Community Centre in June 2023